 Education Health & Care plans (EHCP) identify where children and young people need extra support and set out the best ways to help them

-If your child is in education and up to 25 years old you can ask us to assess them.
+If your child or young person is in education and under 25 years old you can ask us to assess them.
 We’ll let you know whether we’ll go ahead with the assessment within six weeks of your request.